TWChennai/geeknight/README.md

 # Geek Night Chennai

-an open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development
+An open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development

-# Development
+# Quick Start

-Using [nanoc](//nanoc.ws) for static site generation.
-Jekyll/Octopress are hard-coded for blogging, while Nanoc is much simpler, doesn't take any assumptions and allows to build whatever type of content (not just blogs).

-To start developing,
+** IGNORE ANYTHING IN THE ROOT FOLDER, THEY ARE AUTOMATICALLY GENERATED ** ** THE REAL SOURCE IS INSIDE `generator` **

 * Clone this repository
-* Forget about whatever present in the root folder
-* Worry only about the `generator` folder
 * `cd generator` and do `bundle install`.
 You'll need RVM + Ruby 2.0
-* Make changes (see below folder structure).
-Mostly you'll be dealing with `generator/content`
+* Go to `generator/content`, you will see `.yml` files for each event page.
+* Edit `index.yml`, change the date, change some of the content (speakers), etc. For a complete example, see the first `jul2013.yml`
-* Run `nanoc` to compile the website
+* Run `bundle exec nanoc` to compile the website
-* Run `nanoc view` to start a server and browse to `localhost:3000`
+* Run `bundle exec nanoc view` to start a server and browse to `localhost:3000`

-For ease, there is a Guardfile.
-You can run `bundle exec guard`, it will keep watching for changes and re-compile the site whenever any file is changed.

-# Folders of interest
+* If you're going to keep on making changes, run `bundle exec guard` in one terminal (it will continously recompile), and then run `nanoc view` in another terminal.
+Now you can keep making changes and refresh the browser to see the latest.

+# Changing the UI/Layout

+* Each `yml` file is read, sent to a simple Rails-style ERB template, and then generated as a file.
+* All templates are inside `layouts` folder.
+  * `default.html.erb` is used for the latest event
+  * `archive.html.erb` is used for old event pages
+* So if you want to change the layout, just edit these templates.
+For ease, they are split into partials, just like Rails style.

+# Folder Structure

 * `generator` - this is the main source code, rest are all generated source code that can be ignored
 * `generator/assets` - contains all assets